dentsusoken/build-and-scan-image/README.md

 ### Experimental
 This repository is experimental.
 Some options or behavior may be changed without announcement.

-### Use in ISID project
+### Use in Dentsu Soken project
-If you use this repository in ISID project, please read [ISID/build-and-scan-image-internal](https://github.com/ISID/build-and-scan-image-internal) too.
-It can be accessed by only ISID members.
+If you use this repository in Dentsu Soken project, please read [dentsusoken/build-and-scan-image-internal](https://github.com/dentsusoken/build-and-scan-image-internal) too.
+It can be accessed by only Dentsu Soken members.

 ## Usage